How to Continue Accepting Payments During the COVID-19 Crisis

 The Clearent Virtual Terminal is powered by Clearent's Quest Payment Gateway, which securely captures, authorizes and moves sensitive information using a layered security approach so you can rest easy knowing transactions are fully protected.

 The Clearent Virtual Terminal can also help you legally share your credit card processing fee with your customers through the Empower Program.
-With Empower, in most states you can apply a Non-Cash Adjustment on each transaction or give customers a discount for paying with cash.
-These programs result in real savings for your business.
+Programs such as Cash Discounting and Surcharging result in real savings for your business.

 Accept Payments Online